Ouxsoft/LivingMarkup/docs/lhtml5.md

 # LHTML5 Standards
-The LHTML5 (Living Hypertext Markup Language 5) is a powerful and flexible way to build dynamic web pages.
+Living Hypertext Markup Language 5 (LHTML5) is a powerful and flexible way to build dynamic web pages.
+It's not a standard built for a web browser.
+It the communication standard for marking up pages sent from the web server to web stakeholders, including:
+ + backend developer;
+ + template designers;
+ + Search indexes;
+ + UX/UI designers;
+ + WYSIWYG users; and
+ + Web browser;

 ## Syntax
-HTML (hypertext markup language) is a standard for marking up pages to display in the browser that defines the order in which markup must or can appear in a web page.
-The LHTML5 is, in may ways, a simple extension of that standard.
-Although LHTML5 syntax can appear exactly the same as an HTML5 document, on the surface it more often looks like an oversimplified and somewhat embellished HTML5 document.
-The over simplicity stems from LHTML5 modules being able to alter the document and automate redundant elements.
+The LHTML5, in may ways, is a simple extension of HTML5 standard.
+LHTML5 can on the surface look like an oversimplified and somewhat embellished HTML5 document.

+The over simplicity stems from

+LHTML5 modules being able to alter the document and automate redundant elements.

 The embellished looks come from custom elements that are used to instantiate modules.

 ### Example Document
 An unparsed LHTML5 document basic syntax of is illustrated below.
 This example shows the use of four Modules that are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
 The `<html>` element invokes a module that adds a `<head>` tag.
 The `<block>` tag inserts a navigation bar.
 The `<h1>` element remains uninitiated.
 The `<news>` element pulls up to 20 news stories and display them with a thumbnail.
 The `<footer>` section is automatically populated.